Updated for 2019

 It is also likely that you will be asked for your ERN by an employee at some point.
 Employees often need their employer’s reference number when applying for tax credits, applying for Student Loans, and a range of other tasks.
 You may also be required to include it on payslips.

-As a result of impending legislative changes, you will also soon need your ERN when purchasing employers’ liability insurance.
+You will also need your ERN when purchasing employers’ liability insurance.
 This is in order to definitively identify at which firms an employee has worked in the event of a claim significantly after the event – for example in the case of mesothelioma claims relating to exposure to asbestos.

 What if I have lost my ERN?

 It is important that you keep hold of you ERN, as you will need it regularly throughout the tax year.
 If you have lost the number, you will be able to find it on correspondence from HMRC relating to PAYE.
 It will also appear on any P45s or P60s for previous or current employees of which you have copies.

 If you do not have any record of your ERN it may be that you are not registered as an employer.
 If this is the case, but you are employing or intend to employ someone, it is vital that you register as a matter of urgency.
 Check our What’s my employment status? handy guide to get clear on what applies to you.